 How to make lemonade with herbs

-First, we’ll make a simple syrup with sugar, water and the lemon thyme.
+To make this lemon thyme lemonade recipe, you’ll start by making a simple syrup with sugar, water and a few sprigs of lemon thyme.

 The sugar syrup will cook for just a few minutes until the sugar is dissolved and while it cools, the lemon thyme will infuse it with amazing flavor.

-Use them in vinaigrettes, drinks, even ice cream… adding them to both sweet and savory dishes can really make a difference in the flavor of the final dish.
+Use herbs in grain salads, drinks, even ice cream… adding them to both sweet and savory dishes can really make a difference in the flavor of the final dish.

-This tasty lemonade is perfect for all the summer holidays and backyard cookouts.
+This tasty lemonade with lemon thyme and mint is perfect for all the summer holidays and backyard cookouts.
 Make a big pitcher and let the family serve themselves.
 Better yet, make two!

 More Summer Sips: